duckbillsecurity/Deobfuscation-Challenges/challenge001/solution/README.md

 ### Solution - CHALLENGE001

-1. To make analysis slightly safer from any accidental execution first we rename the file from challenge001.cmd to challenge001.cmd.txt
+1. To make analysis slightly safer from accidental execution first we rename the file from challenge001.cmd to challenge001.cmd.txt

 2. Opening in a text editor, we notice a large block of ASCII characters as well as the Windows system command **certutil.exe**, which supports that these characters are most likely encoded in Base64.